linkerd/website/linkerd.io/content/2-edge/tasks/install-helm.md

 You need to install two separate charts in succession: first `linkerd-crds` and then `linkerd-control-plane`.

+{{< note >}}
+If installing Linkerd in a cluster that uses Cilium in kube-proxy replacement mode, additional steps may be needed to ensure service discovery works as intended.
+Instrunctions are on the [Cilium cluster configuration](../../reference/cluster-configuration/#cilium) page.
+{{< /note >}}

 ### linkerd-crds

 The `linkerd-crds` chart sets up the CRDs linkerd requires: